servalproject/serval-dna/doc/REST-API-Rhizome.md

 identity](#get-restfulkeyringidentitiesjson) in the local keyring.
-Serval DNA tries the [Rhizome Secret](#rhizome-secret) of every unlocked identity until it finds one that, when used to decode the Bundle Key, yields a [Bundle Secret](#bundle secret) that correctly generates the manifest's signature.
+Serval DNA tries the [Rhizome Secret](#rhizome-secret) of every unlocked identity until it finds one that, when used to decode the Bundle Key, yields a [Bundle Secret](#bundle-secret) that correctly generates the manifest's signature.
 If no unlocked identity is found, then the author is unknown.

 Rhizome nodes that do not possess the unlocked author identity cannot derive